 Biofilms are present in a broad range of industrial, environmental, human health, energy production, and agricultural systems.
 A biofilm is a group of microorganisms that adhere to a surface and generate an extracellular matrix, which can contain extracellular DNA, proteins, and polysaccharides.
 These cells embedded in biofilms are often physiologically distinct form planktonic cells of the same species.
 Biofilms contribute to complications for water distribution systems, corrosion, food production or spoilage, and a variety of host infections.
 Because of this, biofilms present substantial public health concerns and can result in chronic infections, serious long-term health impacts for patients, and significantly increased medical costs.

 The development and validation of standardized methods is crucial to achieve regulatory acknowledgment and acceptance of biofilm claims.
-Currently, the use of the Single Tube Method to evaluate the efficacy of disinfectants against a Pseudomonas biofilm is under consideration by the US EPA as an efficacy method to support the registration of antimicrobial products with biofilm claims.
-The EPA’s Office of Pesticide Programs Branch launched a collaborative study to assess the method’s performance and preliminary findings suggest this ASTM Method may be accepted by the EPA for product registration.
+Currently, the use of the Single Tube Method to evaluate the efficacy of disinfectants against a Pseudomonas biofilm is under consideration by the U.S. EPA as an efficacy method to support the registration of antimicrobial products with biofilm claims.
+The EPA’s Office of Pesticide Programs launched a collaborative study to assess the method’s performance.
+Preliminary findings suggest this ASTM test method may be accepted by the EPA for product registration.

 Written By Danielle Goveia